 The culprits are plants.

-They produce about ten to thirty percent of the annual methane found in the atmosphere, according to researchers At the Max Planck Institute for Nuclear Physics in Heidelberg.
+They produce about 10 to 30% of the annual methane found in the atmosphere, according to researchers at the Max Planck Institute for Nuclear Physics in Heidelberg.

-The scientists measured the amount of methane released by the plants and controlled spearmints.
+The scientists measured the amount of methane released by the plants in controlled spear mints, and they found, that's for you and Riolinda, they found it increases with rising temperatures and exposures of sunlight.

 Waha damn.